Travel alone OR with someone?

 With 3 years of several solo trips under my belt, travel has truly revolutionized my life in ways I could never imagine.

 Solo travel thrusted my wanderlust and now I can’t stop.
 In retrospect, I needed it.
 It is the best form of travel that works for me.

 It’s inevitable that you’ll face challenges and will need to turn to a stranger when you’re traveling alone.
-For instance, I searched for my phone in my backpack 8 times and couldn’t find it.
-It either dropped on the ground or was stolen while walking near Copacabana Beach.
+For instance, I searched for my phone in my backpack at least 8 times and couldn’t find it.
+It either dropped on the ground or was stolen while walking near Copacabana Beach (Brazil).
 I was with a group of 3 people and one of them made sure I knew exactly where I needed to go to get home.

 Or you’re unable to withdraw money from an ATM because you’re low on funds and need to use public transit.
 Or when you fall asleep on a bus ride from Panajachel to Antigua and a native Spanish-speaker that is fluent in English helps you not miss your stop or get short changed.